otienojoseph/binary_trees/README.md

 - 9-binary_tree_height - Measures the height of a binary tree
 - 10-binary_tree_depth - Measure the depth of a node in a binary tree
 - 11-binary_tree_size - Measure the size of a binary tree
+- 12-binary_tree_leaves - Function that counts the leaves in a binary tree